tomhirst/solidity-nextjs-starter/README.md

 ### Connecting The Front-End

+In `.env` set the `NEXT_PUBLIC_GREETER_ADDRESS` environment variable to the address your smart contract was deployed to.
+For example, `0x9fE46736679d2D9a65F0992F2272dE9f3c7fa6e0`.

 In a new terminal window, load the front-end with `npm run dev`.
 If you want to use an alternate port from `3000`, use `npm run dev -- --port=1234`, or whatever port number you prefer.

+## Demo'ing the functionality

+Once set up, go to `localhost:3000` (or whatever post number you used), to view your dApp in the browser.

+Clicking `Fetch greeting from the blockchain` should bring back a value of `Hello world!` in the input above.
+This is the default string passed to the smart contract on first deloy.

+To update the greeting value, type something in the input with placeholder `Write a new greeting`, then click `Set new greeting on the blockchain`.
+If you're successful, a MetaMask window will open in your browser.
+From here you can connect the local account you added earlier and sign the transaction.

+Click `Fetch greeting from the blockchain` again to see the changes you've made.

+## Editing The Front-End

+To modify the front page of your application, edit `pages/index.js`.

+All [TailwindCSS classes](https://tailwindcss.com/docs) are available to you.

+To lint your front-end code, use `npm run lint`.

+## Testing

+To test your smart contracts, run `npx hardhat test`.

+A sample test can be found in `test/sample-test.js`.